2 Timothy 1:7

 “Don’t speak unless you can improve on the silence.”
 Spanish Proverb

-Self-Control is the one core value I’m probably the most natural at displaying in my life.
-Most of this has to due with my natural temperament, as well as continually growing in this principle through trials and challenges.
-Self-Control gives me the ability to be flexible in a lot of situations, be it if I’m in isolation or within a group.
+Self-control is the one core value I’m probably the most natural at displaying in my life.
+Most of this has to do with my natural temperament, as well as continually growing in this principle through trials and challenges.
+Self-control gives me the ability to be flexible in a lot of situations, be it if I’m in isolation or within a group.
 This value has been cultivated primarily in the sports arena, especially baseball, because it’s one of the sports you have to wait your turn to contribute and can’t just dominate.

 Like anyone, I get nervous, fearful, scared, frustrated, angry, and a whole gambit of other emotions, but if they can’t help the situation at hand, I tend to quiet the noise so that the situation can be handled with as little drama as possible.